College: Social Work

 The primary mission of the social work profession is to enhance the quality of life for people in a wide variety of circumstances.
 The majority of social workers work directly with individuals, groups, and families, providing counseling services and case management.
 Social workers can also serve as advocates, community organizers, social planners, and policymakers in helping to bring about social change and social justice.
 Career options include the field of family services, mental health care, child welfare, aging, health care, women’s services, chemical dependency, corrections, community organizing, advocacy, and social policy.

 The undergraduate curriculum is designed to prepare students for beginning professional practice and for graduate study in social work and other helping professions.
-Social work is also an excellent major for students interested in becoming a therapist or going to law school.
+Social work is also an excellent major for students interested in becoming a therapist, working for social justice or going to law school.
 The undergraduate social work program includes human behavior, interviewing skills, assessment, social policy, research, and group work.

 Prerequisite Coursework: (15 hours)